n-WN/my-stars/README.md

 *   [oacia/stalker\_trace\_so](https://github.com/oacia/stalker_trace_so) - 一个IDA插件，利用frida-stalker在加载so时打印出所有函数调用，解决frida-trace无法在so加载时trace的问题

-*   [Alibaba-NLP/WebAgent](https://github.com/Alibaba-NLP/WebAgent) - 🌐 WebAgent for Information Seeking built by Tongyi Lab: WebWalker & WebDancer & WebSailor https://arxiv.org/pdf/2507.02592
+*   [Alibaba-NLP/WebAgent](https://github.com/Alibaba-NLP/WebAgent) - 🌐 WebAgent for Information Seeking built by Tongyi Lab: WebWalker & WebDancer & WebSailor & WebShaper https://arxiv.org/abs/2507.15061 https://arxiv.org/pdf/2507.02592

 *   [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.